QwikDev/astro/README.md

     </html>
 ```

-Let's take a look at this in the wild.

 ![A gif showing a button clicked and the onClick$ resumed](https://i.imgur.com/unp1MRN.gif)

-Here we are refreshing the page, and you'll notice nothing was executed until the button was clicked.
-Without resumability, our `<Counter />` would have been executed on page load.
+The above example refreshes the page, and notice nothing was executed until the button was clicked.
+Without resumability, the `<Counter />` would have been executed on page load.

 The 402 byte q-chunk is our Counter's `onClick$` handler.

 #### What's in that 17.61kb chunk?

 The framework!
-We do not execute it until it is needed.
+It is not executed until needed.
 In this case it is gzipped using SSG.

 ## Starts fast, stays fast

 One of Astro's key features is **Zero JS, by default**.
 Unfortunately, after adding a JavaScript framework, and any subsequent components this is usually not the case.

-If we want to introduce interactivity with a framework such as React, Vue, Svelte, etc., the framework runtime is then introduced.
+When introducing interactivity with a framework such as React, Vue, Svelte, etc., the framework runtime is then introduced.
 The number of components added to the page also increases linearly O(n) with the amount of JavaScript.

 ### Astro + Qwik